LightForm-group/matflow-user-documentation/README.md

 - Output variables from a function should be wrapped in a dictionary, containing keys from the task schema output parameters.
 - A task can find output variables from previous tasks, and use them as inputs.
-There is generally no need specify them explicitly.
+There is generally no need specify them explicitly, but this can be done by using the `input_sources` key within a task to tell MatFlow where to obtain input values for a given input parameter, in combination with the dot notation e.g. `task.python_greet`.

 ## about YAML